-My goal is to help you build it more quickly by improving how your business sources products and how efficiently.
+My goal is to help you build capital more quickly by improving the efficiency with which your business sources products.

 I'm going to help you find more products and save more time by leveraging product sourcing virtual assistants.